 Before heading out to Genesee Valley Park print the map.
 The color coded hiking trails and additional details will keep you on the right track.

 There are two trails located in Genesee Valley Park, they are the Red Creek Trail and the Genesee Greenway.
 The Genesee Greenway stretches from Lehigh Valley Trail Park, and to Downtown Rochester.

 Genesee Valley Park has 7 softball fields, 3 multi-use athletic fields, and 1 cricket pitch located throughout the park that are available for rent.
 Softball fields #1-3 are located in the very south end of the park, off Crittenden Road, and #4-#7 others are located off East River Road, south of the Erie Canal.
 There are also three Multi-use athletic fields; one near Hawthorne Shelter, one near Canalside Shelter, and one near Riverbend Shelter.
 The Cricket Pitch is located near Softball Field #7.

 Click here for the Special Use Application or call 585 753-PARK (7275) for more information.

-- Pages 1 and 9 of this application are relevant for field rentals; We start accepting Special Use Field Applications on January 31st, 2014 at 8:30
+- We start accepting Special Use Field Applications on January 29th, 2016 at 8:30am

 Genesee Valley Park has two golf courses.
 There is the North Golf Course and the South Golf Course.
-Both are located off of East River Road, for more information contact the club house at 585 424-2920.
-See the park map for specific locations and visit the website for more information.
+Both are located off of East River Road.

 Genesee Rowing Club